bogemad/MGT-Xcitri/README.md

 # 2) Copy & edit your env file
 cp example.env .env

-# 3) Build the kraken database
+# 3) Install stack, run initial setup, and start website service
-docker compose run --rm kraken-init
+./scripts/install.sh

-# 4) Build & start the stack
+# Website can be stopped with:
-docker compose up
+docker compose down

-#OR run in detached mode (no console output)
+# Website can be restarted with:
 docker compose up -d
 ```